 function run-js (code &key (compile t) wrap-parse-errors optimize)

-Runs the given code. code
+Runs the given code. code can be a

-string or a stream. compile
+string or a stream. compile and optimize

 determine whether the code should be compiled, and if, whether it